bencher run CLI Subcommand

 --testbed <TESTBED>

-Optional: Either the --testbed option or the BENCHER_TESTBED environment variable may be set to the name, slug, or UUID of an already existing testbed.
+Optional: Either the --testbed option or the BENCHER_TESTBED environment variable may be set to the name, slug, or UUID for a Testbed.
+If the value specified is a name or slug and the Testbed does not already exist, it will be created for you.
+However, if the value specified is a UUID then the Testbed must already exist.
 If both are specified, the --testbed option takes precedence over the BENCHER_TESTBED environment variable.
 If neither are specified then localhost is used as the default testbed.

 --adapter <ADAPTER>